ueno-llc/prismic-kit/README.md

 }));
 ```

+#### Webhooks

+The route `POST /webhook` is used for triggering webhooks.

+If you specify a `webhookCallback` in the middleware, triggering the webhook will run the given function.
+The function can be synchronous, or asynchronous/Promise-returning.

+If you specify a `webhookSecret`, the webhook will only trigger if the given secret is sent in the body of the request.
+You can configure this secret in the "Webhooks" section of your Prismic repo's settings.

+This route can return any of these status codes:
+  - `200 OK` if the webhook callback finished.
+  - `500 Internal Server Error` if the webhook threw an error or a Promise rejected.
+  - `400 Bad Request` if a secret was sent in the request, but you didn't configure a `webhookSecret`.
+  - `401 Unauthorized` if the secret sent in the request doesn't match `webhookSecret`, or if no secret was sent.

+#### Previews

+The route `GET /preview` is used for Prismic previews.
+A Prismic preview cookie is sent with the response, and the `302 Found` status is used to redirect the user to the correct page.

-#### Fetching previews on the client
+### Fetching previews on the client

+If you use server-side rendering in your React app, ordinarily you can't fetch Prismic previews on the server, because the server can't see the preview cookie.

-We render Prismic previews like so:
+With this in mind, we render Prismic previews like so:

 - Do the initial render on the server.
-(The server can't see the preview cookie, so it can't fetch the preview version.)
 - On the client, check if the Prismic preview cookie was set.
 - If it is, unmount the app and then immediately remount it, forcing all the network requests to happen again, thus loading the preview version.

+Like the [querying function](#fetching-on-the-client), this process is build around react-jobs, because re-mounting a component will make all of its network requests happen again.

 To help with this, you can wrap your entire app in the `<PrismicPreviewLoader />` component.
+It will re-mount all of its children if a Prismic preview cookie is found.

 ```js
 import React, { Component } from 'react';